bytedeck/bytedeck/README.md

 If everything has worked so far, you should now be able to run your own version of the Hackerspace website:

 1. make sure you are in the project's root directory: `cd ~/Developer/hackerspace`
-1. Then run it: `docker-compose up`
+2. Then run it: `docker-compose up`
-1. Keep an eye out for errors as it runs each of the 4 containers (web, redis, db, and celery)
+3. Keep an eye out for errors as it runs each of the 4 containers (web, redis, db, and celery)
+4. Once you see this `celery-beat_1  | [2019-09-19 16:11:00,636: INFO/MainProcess] Writing entries...`, press Ctrl+C.
+5. Run `docker-compose up db redis`, and once you get `db_1           | LOG:  autovacuum launcher started`, open a new terminal window
+6. Connect to your server again in the new window
+7. Make sure you are in the project's root directory: `cd ~/Developer/hackerspace`
+8. Run `docker-compose up`
-1. If everything works, then you should see something like this at the end:
+4. If everything works, then you should see something like this at the end:
 ```
 web_1     | System check identified no issues (0 silenced).
 web_1     | July 21, 2019 - 00:00:45